We spent over two weeks testing for this ProtectMyID review and ultimately found its services were mediocre.

-I gave AAA ProtectMyID a thorough inspection, testing every bell and whistle it claimed to have.
+I gave ProtectMyID a thorough inspection, testing every bell and whistle it claimed to have.
 And, I have to say, the results weren’t bad.

 If I’m going to trust a service to protect my credit score, my retirement account, and my kid’s Social Security numbers, though, I don’t want “not bad” – I want the best available, AND I don’t want to overpay for it.